<!- SGM - removed "symbols and conventions from title and renumbered from [3.1.x] to [3.x] –>

 override

-replacing the implementation of an inheritable function in a derived class
+replace the implementation of a virtual (inheritable??) function in a derived class

 pointer-like-type

-a set of types whose values depend upon the existence and value of another object, such as types for references, pointers, iterators and views
+set of types whose values depend upon the existence and value of another object, such as references, pointers, iterators and views

-visible only to itself and derived classes and friends
+member of a class that is visible only to the class itself, derived classes and friends

 private